sudiptog81/efficient-llms/src/data/areas/efficient-finetuning.md

 ## Practical Guide — When to Use Which Method?

 * If LoRA is unstable or sensitive to hyperparameters → Use MonteCLoRA for smoother optimization.
-* If your domain lacks labeled reasoning data → Use ID3 to iteratively synthesize high-quality supervision.
 * If you need small models to reason better without large budgets → Use ID3 + PEFT for efficient performance lift.
 * If you want a PEFT method that generalizes reliably across tasks → Use MonteCLoRA for robustness under noise.